ruby-processing/PiCrate/docs/_objects/numeric/numeric.md

 ### PiCrate ###

-We have re-opened the `Numeric` class to implement `radians` and `degree` methods, which means that instead of using `radians(x)` a processing method, you should use `x.radians` in propane.
+We have re-opened the `Numeric` class to implement `radians` and `degree` methods, which means that instead of using `radians(x)` a processing method, you should use `x.radians` in PiCrate.
 But this should not be so necessary now we have `DegLut.cos` and `DegLut.sin` methods.

 [float]:https://ruby-doc.org/core-2.2.0/Float.html
 [fixnum]:https://ruby-doc.org/core-2.2.0/Fixnum.html